 Stress is a major saboteur of detox efficiency.
 Your liver function requires parasympathetic ("rest and digest") nervous system dominance during certain less active hours of the day so that it can do the body's housework, but when we are anxious or under pressure, we flip into sympathetic ("fight and flight") nervous system dominance, which reduces blood circulation in the liver and thus slows up detox processes.

 Vitable offers subscription vitamins where you can mix and match nutrients to address your health needs and goals.
-Another great thing about Vitable is its vitamin delivery service that ensures you receive your personalised vitamins on time.
-If you need custom vitamin packs in Australia, consider Vitable.
+Another great thing about Vitable is its vitamin delivery service that ensures you receive your personalised vitamins on time every month!

 *Always read the label and follow directions for use.
 If you experience any symptoms or if symptoms persist, talk to your health professional.
 Vitamin and/or mineral supplements should not replace a balanced diet.